-The Associate Dean of Nursing, in collaboration with nursing faculty and students, nurse educators, and other key people within organizations and community agencies where capstone experiences take place identify, recruit, and select Project Liaisons.
+The Clinical Placement Coordinator, in collaboration with nursing faculty and students, nurse educators, and other key people within organizations and community agencies where capstone experiences take place identify, recruit, and select Project Liaisons.
 The qualifications of those serving in this role is detailed below:

-- Possess knowledge, experience, and/or expertise related to student's project - Is a Registered Nurse\ - Employed by the organization/agency in which project is carried out

-- Willing and cleared to serve as Project Liaison - Does not supervise or evaluate the student during the course of his/her job - Is not related to and/or is not a personal friend of the student - Meets any additional requirements outlined by the Board of Nursing in the state where the capstone experience and project is carried out
+- Possess knowledge, experience, and/or expertise related to student's project - Is a Registered Nurse - Employed by the organization/agency in which project is carried out - Willing and cleared to serve as Project Liaison - Does not supervise or evaluate the student during the course of his/her job - Is not related to and/or is not a personal friend of the student - Meets any additional requirements outlined by the Board of Nursing in the state where the capstone experience and project is carried out

-\When possible, the Project Liaison will be a Registered Nurse.
+When possible, the Project Liaison will be a Registered Nurse.
 At times, an interdisciplinary Project Liaison who possess specific education, knowledge, expertise, and/or experience related to a student's capstone learning experience will be used when a similarly qualified RN is not be available.
+Please contact the Clinical Placement Coordinator if considering an interdisciplinary Project Liaison.